 }

 If there isn’t a default case and the switched expression doesn’t match any of the cases, then control simply shifts to the next statement after the switch statement block.
 Unintentionally omitting a break statement between two cases will cause subsequent cases to be executed until a break or the end of the switch block is reached.
-This may cause unexpected results.
+This can cause unexpected results.

-6.27.2 Guidance to language users
+6.27.2 Avoidance mechanisms for language users

+To avoid the vulnerability or mitigate its ill effects C software developers can:

-Apply the guidance contained in ISO/IEC TR 24772-1:2019 subclause 6.27.5.
+Apply the guidance contained in ISO/IEC 24772-1:2024 subclause 6.27.5.

 Adopt a coding style that requires every nonempty case statement to be terminated with a break statement as illustrated in the following example: